ooples/pine_script_docs/source/concepts/Repainting.rst

 For script users
 ^^^^^^^^^^^^^^^^

-You can very well decide to use repainting indicators if you understand how they behave and they suit your trading methodology.
+You can very well decide to use repainting indicators if you understand how they behave, and that behavior meets your trading methodology's requirements.
 Don't be one of those newcomers to trading who slap "repaint" sentences on published scripts as if it discredits them.
 Doing so only reveals your incomprehension of the subject.

-The question "Does it repaint?" means nothing, and consequently cannot be answered.
+The question "Does it repaint?" means nothing.
+Consequently, it cannot be answered in a meaningful way.
 Why?
 Because it needs to be qualified.
 Instead, one could ask:

 - Do the entry/exit markers your indicator displays repaint (or: Do you wait for the realtime bar to close before displaying your entry/exit markers)?